dondewaay/MultiRoll/README.md

-# PolyRoll, created by Don DeWaay III
+# MultiRoll, created by Don DeWaay III

 Small react project to make dice rolling a bit easier in TTRPGs